SAN DIEGO, CA--(Marketwired - Mar 30, 2016) - Youngevity International, Inc. (

 Safe Harbor Statement

 This release contains forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995.
-In some cases, forward-looking statements can be identified by terminology such as "may," "should," "potential," "continue," "expects," "anticipates," "intends," "plans," "believes," "estimates," "encouraged" and similar expressions and include statements regarding the deployment of our Web Portal allowing us to accelerate more acquisitions and larger integrations around the world, effecting an uplisting this year.
+In some cases, forward-looking statements can be identified by terminology such as "may," "should," "potential," "continue," "expects," "anticipates," "intends," "plans," "believes," "estimates," "encouraged" and similar expressions and include statements regarding us continuing to exceptionally manage our cash and financial resources as we build our international platform, our belief that the recent appointments of several senior and exceptionally qualified members of our management team, has positioned us for major growth, now and in the years to come, our business model continuing to take shape driving multiple streams of revenue over several product categories, our global operations continuing to expand and our intent to continue to work with only the very best people and supply only the very best products to customers, employees and shareholders.
 The forward-looking statements are based on management's expectations and assumptions as of the date of this press release and are subject to a number of risks and uncertainties, many of which are difficult to predict that could cause actual results to differ materially from current expectations and assumptions from those set forth or implied by any forward-looking statements.
-Important factors that could cause actual results to differ materially from current expectations include, among others, our ability to use the Web Portal to accelerate acquisitions and integrations, to meet the initial listing standards of the national exchange to which we apply for a listing, to continue our financial performance and growth and the other factors described in our filings with the SEC.
+Important factors that could cause actual results to differ materially from current expectations include, among others, our ability to continue our financial performance, our ability to enter new markets and continue our growth and the other factors described in our filings with the SEC.
 The information in this release is provided only as of the date of this release, and we undertake no obligation to update any forward-looking statements contained in this release based on new information, future events, or otherwise, except as required by law.